catoidi/DI-game/README.md

 The game is planned to be released in 2024.

 ### Here's some other repos designed to work with DI:
-- **DI-assets:** Not available for public consumption.
-- [DI-bonus:](https://github.com/catoidi/DI-bonus) An example addon meant to help modders add custom content to the game.
-- [DI-hdfont:](https://github.com/catoidi/DI-hdfont) Optional addon that adds higher resolution fonts to DI.
-Can aid making text easier to read.
+- **DI-content:** Contains assets for DI that do not fall under an open source license.
+Included with a retail copy of the game.
+- **DI-music:** Addon that contains the music files for DI.
+Included with a retail copy of the game.
 - [gearbox:](https://github.com/catoidi/gearbox) A modified version of the "gearbox" mod intended to work with DI.

 ### This code also contains (modified!) versions of the following repos: